 Purified water is mostly produced using tap water and groundwater.
-The quality of tap water, as you know, depends on the location and governmental regulations.
-In many countries, governments are responsible for purifying water to ensure that it’s safe for drinking.
+As you know, tap water quality depends on the location and governmental regulations.
+In many countries, governments are responsible for purifying water to ensure it’s safe for drinking.

 However, not all countries or states have stringent laws when it comes to purifying water.
 This means that tap water in some states is likely to contain more contaminants than others, which could negatively impact your health.

-For instance, heavy metals like lead are toxic to human health when ingested.
+For instance, when ingested, heavy metals like lead are toxic to human health.
 It can cause abdominal problems, as well as lead to some serious brain damage.
-Traces of these heavy metals can also leach into drinking water, so it isn’t 100% reliable.
+Traces of these heavy metals can also leach into drinking water, which isn’t 100% reliable.

-By drinking purified bottled water, you are sure of drinking water that’s free from most metals, chemicals, and contaminants.
-Purified bottled water undergoes a higher level of purification, and is safer than most tap water.
+Drinking purified bottled water makes you sure of drinking water free from most metals, chemicals, and contaminants.
+Purified bottled water undergoes a higher level of purification and is safer than most tap water.

 Drawbacks of Using Purified Water